 Let’s explore what essential skills it takes to run a successful business and how it plays out in my journey as a full-time blogger, storyteller, and content creator.
 It’s not an exhaustive list and I’m not listing them in a priority order, because I’m writing as I think about them.

 As a blogger, I have fixed costs (such as web hosting and Internet connection) and variable costs (such as buying props for a picture or a stock photo for a post).
 I have a business budget, I practice principles of finance and record keeping, I pay myself a percentage of my earnings, and I file taxes, too!

 When I tell people I’m a writer and speaker, they wouldn’t believe that much of my workday involves reviewing book keeping software, PayPal statements, and spreadsheets.
-I wouldn’t had believed it when I started 12 years ago either!
+I wouldn’t had believed it when I started so many years ago either!

 Business Skill # 2 ~ Bloggers Do Marketing

 One of the main roads to take you from surviving to successful in any business is the discipline of marketing.
 If you have the best business, product, or service in the planet and no one knows you exist, it will be really hard for people to do business with you.

 A blog thrives on its readership, so as a blogger, I do a lot of marketing, which includes promotion on social media to drive traffic, Search Engine Optimization techniques to get found online, and strategies such as e-mail marketing to keep people coming back.

 Blogs are free for readers.
 Readers “consume” a blog post and they can give back by sharing with others, providing feedback, and subscribing, but they don’t pay for the content they receive – that’s part of the magic of sharing a message you believe in!